mozilla/agithub/README.md

    You are following octocat
    ```

-   You may find this useful&nbsp;&mdas; or not.
+   You may find this useful&nbsp;&mdash; or not.

-5. Finally, as promised, `agithub` knows nothing at all about the Github
+6. Finally, `agithub` knows nothing at all about the Github API, and it
-   API, it won't second-guess you.
+   won't second-guess you.

    ```python
    >>> g.funny.I.donna.remember.that.one.head()